BLACKSTONE RIVER BIKEWAY; MA

-Note; If you are starting your trip from Union Station in Worcester, Travel west along Front St underneath the RR Bridge, past the bus depot to Foster St. A wide sidewalk then heads left along Foster St past the WRTA .
+Note; If you are starting your trip from Union Station in Worcester [Northern End]; Travel West along Front St underneath the RR Bridge, past the bus depot to Foster St. A wide sidewalk then heads left along Foster St past the WRTA .
 Brick crosswalks over Franklin St where you'll pass a Dog Park before coming to Green St. Head left underneath the RR Bridge along a BIKE LANE.
 Just before Kelly Square turn right onto Harding St (One-way).
 Here you'll find an informational board about the Blackstone Canal.
 Continue along Harding St passing by Crompton Park before merging with Old Millbury St and Quinsigamond Ave where you travel left underneath I-290 to Millbury St. Head right up Millbury St until you come to the red pedestrian bridge that will take you over Route 146 to the BLACKSTONE HERITAGE CORRIDOR VISITOR CENTER at WORCHESTER .
 See Above.

-Starting from the Canal Street parking lot (Blackstone); This section of the Blackstone River Bikeway follows the old rail bed of the former New Haven Railroad's Midland Division and is part of the Southern New England Trunkline Trail .
+Starting from the Canal Street parking lot in Blackstone [Southern End]; This section of the Blackstone River Bikeway follows the old rail bed of the former New Haven Railroad's Midland Division and is part of the Southern New England Trunkline Trail .

-Note; Heading south the trail crosses an old RR bridge over St Paul St and another over the old Blackstone Canal and Canal St towards the RI border.
-The trail currently ends here as of Sept 2020.
-The next section will traverse a 7 span viaduct to RI border in 2020/21.
+Note; Heading South the trail crosses an old RR bridge over St Paul St and another over the old Blackstone Canal and Canal St towards the RI border.
+The trail currently ends here as of 2023.
+The next section will traverse a 7 span viaduct to RI border and start construction in 2023.

 Note; Here a gravel path leads down to the old stone Millville Lock (1828) next to the Blackstone River.